elliot-brooks/enigma-simulator/README.md

 # Enigma Simulator
 A Simulation of the Enigma Machine used to encrypt/decrypt messages amongst the German forces during WW2.
 This is a **Java** based project.

+In addition to recreating the beauty of the Enigma, this project develops another model in order to improve on the flaws of the original machine which are :
+* Self-coding
+* Reciprocal coding

 ![alt](docs/images/Enigma-wiring-diagram.png)

 ## How to run the program